 The honey also adds a subtle caramelised flavour that complements the earthy taste of the vegetables.
 We add a touch of mustard for depth, making for a well-rounded and enjoyable dish.

-For more delicious vegetable sides, try this recipe for triple cheese stuffed courgettes or this carrot and swede mash.
+For more delicious vegetable side dishes, try this recipe for stuffed courgettes or this carrot and swede mash.

 Jump to: